astronomer/docs/astro/cli/cli-podman.md

 ### Prerequisites

-- Podman 3.1.0 or later installed on your local machine.
+- A running instance of Podman 3 or later on your local machine.
+You can confirm that Podman is running using `podman ps`.

+If you're interested in running a different version of Podman that's unsupported, contact [Astronomer support](https://cloud.astronomer.io/support).

-### Installation
+### Setup

-1. Run the following commands to start Podman:
+1. Run the following command to confirm that Podman has access to Astro images at `docker.io`:

     ```sh
-    $ podman machine init
-    $ podman machine start
+    podman run --rm -it postgres:12.6 whoami
+    ```

+    If this command fails, run the following command to change Podman's default image registry location to `docker.io`:

+    ```sh
+    cat << EOF | sudo tee -a /etc/containers/registries.conf.d/shortnames.conf
+    "postgres" = "docker.io/postgres"
+    EOF
     ```

 2. Run the following command to pick up the Identity and connection URI for your `podman-machine-default`: